-In line with these DfE regulations, the school will not authorise holidays or 'family days' in term time for students of any age.
+In line with DfE school attendance and absence regulations, the school will not authorise holidays or 'family days' in term time for students of any age.
 Holidays (or other leave of absence) taken without permission will be recorded as unauthorised absence on the pupil's attendance record and school report.